-It is extremely important that each student keeps the SON informed of their current local address, alternate (personal) email address, telephone numbers, change of name, and person to be notified in case of emergency.
-Students are directed to review and update this information each semester via online registration.
-Changes at other times can also be made via the UR Student system.
+It is extremely important that each student keeps the SON informed of his/her current local address, alternate (personal) email address, telephone numbers, change of name, and person to be notified in case of emergency.
+Students are directed to review and update this information each semester via on-line registration.
+Changes at other times can also be made via the UR Student system